 - stood out as innovators in the diverse international economic and cultural communities of the modern world.

 Student Outcomes are statements that describe what students are expected to know and be able to do by the time of graduation.
-A set of 11 suggested outcomes are provided by ABET and these have been adopted by the faculty of the Department of Mechanical Engineering.
-These outcomes are as follows:
+These outcomes, as provided by ABET are as follows:

 Graduates of the Mechanical Engineering program will have: